 Here are just a few:

 The book changes viewpoints from Auggie to Auggie’s friends, sister, and sister’s boyfriend.
 The reader experiences the same event through the eyes of different characters.
-Writing from the different viewpoints was so clever!
-(By reading this book with my students, one difficult Common Core Skill could be crossed of the list.
+Writing from different viewpoints was so clever!
+(By reading this book with my students, one difficult Common Core Skill could be crossed off the list.
 LOL!!)

 Here is free a sample writing question on point of view from my unit.